Free RV Camping

 Free RV camping is different from free RV parking.

 Free RV parking locations are almost everywhere on public and private property.
-There are web sites devoted to cataloging free RV parking locations, and books such as East and West USA – Free Campgrounds, can be especially useful to travelers looking for a free overnight RV parking spot.
+There are web sites devoted to cataloging free RV parking locations, and books such as Don Wrights Guide to Free Campgrounds Eastern Edition and Guide To Free Campgrounds-13th Western Edition, can be especially useful to travelers looking for a free overnight RV parking spot.

 Free RV camping sites are available on public lands and private property.
 We are aware of private lands owned by timber companies that allow free camping.
 Most free RV camping will be found on public lands.The best way to find free RV parking spots is to ask the local police or sheriff office.
 A phone call is all it takes, and you will be surprised at the great places they will direct you to, especially when dealing with smaller communities.
 Eastern USA travelers may have more difficultly finding free RV parking locations due to the extensive privately owned property.